Lam Sơn uprising: Ming invasion

-In the late 14th century, Đại Việt, ruled by the Trần dynasty, faced a profound crisis on multiple fronts.
-In addition to external factors such as the prolonged war with Champa, natural disasters, epidemics, and crop failures, the economic, social, and political structures of Đại Việt were severely weakened.
+In the late 14th century, Đại Việt—a kingdom located in what is now northern Vietnam and ruled by the Trần dynasty—faced a profound crisis on multiple fronts.
+In addition to external factors such as the prolonged war with Champa (a kingdom in present-day central and southern Vietnam), natural disasters, epidemics, and crop failures, the economic, social, and political structures of Đại Việt were severely weakened.
 Intense conflicts arose between the aristocracy and the lower classes, as well as between the aristocracy and the bureaucratic-intellectual class, as they vied for power within the government.
 This crisis resulted in peasant uprisings, serf and slave revolts, and even religious movements, which posed a serious threat to the legitimacy of the Trần dynasty and weakened the central government.
 In addition to these factors, the succession of incompetent emperors after Trần Minh Tông created favorable conditions for the ambitious reformer Lê Quý Ly, an imperial in-law, to gradually seize supreme power and control the court.

 In 1400, Lê Quý Ly usurped the Trần dynasty and changed his surname to Hồ, establishing the Hồ dynasty and renaming the country "Đại Ngu".
 The following year, he abdicated the throne to his second son Hồ Hán Thương and became retired emperor, though he still held power over government affairs.
 Prior to usurping the Trần dynasty, Hồ Quý Ly had already implemented numerous radical reforms.
-These included replacing traditional copper coins with low-quality paper money, relocating the capital from Thăng Long to Tây Đô citadel in Thanh Hóa, and making significant changes to the political and social systems.
+These included replacing traditional copper coins with low-quality paper money, relocating the capital from Thăng Long (modern Hanoi) to Tây Đô citadel in Thanh Hóa, and making significant changes to the political and social systems.
 These reforms not only failed to address the class and internal conflicts that had arisen since the end of the Trần dynasty, but also infringed upon the interests of various classes, leading to dissatisfaction among the people.